mephir/ghprb/README.md

+Please use main repository, this fork is only created for personal adjustments.
+I'm not Java developer, but to make it work I was forced to add small changes, like removing build parameters which were breaking ant build.

 # GitHub Pull Request Builder Plugin

 This Jenkins plugin builds pull requests from GitHub and will report the results directly to the pull request via